Claude Code multiple agent systems: Complete 2026 guide

 Subagents are defined in Markdown files with YAML frontmatter.
 The format looks like this:

 The name identifies the agent in your workflow.
 The description tells Claude Code when to suggest invoking this agent.
-The model can be Sonnet (balanced), Opus (most capable), or Haiku (fast and cheap).
+The model can be Sonnet (balanced, currently Claude Sonnet 4.6), Opus (most capable, currently Claude Opus 4.8), or Haiku (fast and cheap).
+If you're not sure which to pick, our guide to Claude Code model selection breaks down the trade-offs.
 The color just helps you visually distinguish agents in the UI.
 The tools list restricts which Claude Code tools this agent can access (leave empty to allow all).

 The content section (after the frontmatter) contains the system prompt.
 This is where you define the agent's expertise, workflows, and rules.
-According to the Shipyard best practices, including the agent's weaknesses in this prompt actually improves results.
+A counterintuitive but reliable trick: including the agent's weaknesses in this prompt actually improves results, because it stops you from handing the agent work it's bad at.
+(If you're weighing whether a reusable skill would fit better than a dedicated agent, see Claude Skills vs Subagent.)

 Common subagent personas